 1 / 13.
 Wonder Woman

 A demigoddess, daughter Of Zeus, and Hippolyta queen of the Amazons.
 Diana of Themyscira is one of the most dreaded warriors in fiction.
-She chose to leave Themyscira, an island of paradise, in order to save others, be a beacon of truth in the world and help others become a force for good.
+She chose to leave Themyscira, an island of paradise, to save others, be a beacon of truth in the world and help others become a force for good.

 After leaving for Man’s World, Diana was granted various powers by the Gods, including Superhuman Strength, Superhuman Speed, and reflexes.
 She is a leader, a tactician, and an ambassador.